To240/react-hooks-metronome/README.md

 slider to control bpm of metronome clickable button to control bpm of metronome

-vast majority of metronome comes from useMetronome hook
+vast majority of metronome functionality comes from useMetronome hook